macatak/digispark/README.md

 capsLock - turns the CAPS lock on and off at regular intervales
 MontyPython - prints randon Monty Python quotes
 poo - prints 'poo' at regualr intervals because thats just funny
+rick_ascii_beta - Powershell fun (https://www.nextofwindows.com/powershell-fun-watch-rick-astley-sing-and-dance-never-let-you-down)
+  - needs work but does play it.
+See comments in code

 To-Do (hopefully they'll work)
-Risk_ASCII - Powershell fun (https://www.nextofwindows.com/powershell-fun-watch-rick-astley-sing-and-dance-never-let-you-down)

 adminDOScmd - Open a command window as admin
 ctrlTAB - send CTRL-Tab commands to switch between windows
 ... others to follow ...